teffi/CloudPod/README.md

 ABOUT:
 -------
--An application that allow users to virtually learn,share,and interact with their colleagues.
+- An application that allow users to virtually learn,share,and interact with their colleagues.
+- Developed under Symfony 2 Framework.
-The *[Official Application](http://cloud-pod.net).* will only be available until October 2013.
+- The *[Official Application](http://cloud-pod.net)* will only be available until October 2013.

 NOTE:
 -------